pravega/pravega/documentation/src/docs/streamcuts.md

 It should be noted that `StreamCut`s obtained using the streaming client and batch client can be used interchangeably.

-## StreamCut with Streaming clients.
+## StreamCut with Streaming clients

 A ReaderGroup is a named collection of Readers that together, in parallel, read Events from a given Stream.
 Every Reader is always associated with a ReaderGroup. `StreamCut`(s) can be obtained from a ReaderGroup using the